BigMurph619/Emerald-Monomon/readme.md

 8. SS Anne EXP and item farming is allowed (Treat this as a dungeon).

-9. You must beat Erika before waking up Snorlax.
+9. You must beat Erika before tower.

 10. You must beat the Dojo before entering Silph Co.